 Question for this picture.
 What animal does the headdress represent?

-COMING SPRING, 2014 - HOW THE WEST WAS DRAWN: WOMEN'S ART.
-Watch for it.
+Its on bookshelves in stores now - HOW THE WEST WAS DRAWN: WOMEN'S ART

 Want to learn more about how to look at the art of Charles Russel, Frederic Remington, or women artists, contact Linda for a program in your school or organization.
 Look in Author Visits in the sidebar.